OweysMomenzada/Graph-Neural-Networks-for-effecient-Recommender-Systems/README.md

 - Python version: 3.8

 #### How to install DGL 0.5.3
 You need the 0.5.X version of DGL.
-Otherwise it can cause an error.
+Otherwisen it can cause an memory error.
 Simply do:

 <code>$ conda install -c dglteam "dgl<0.5.3" </code>

 ## Experiments
-We apply the approach on Benchmark dataset, thus we can only focus on the technical implementation and use it for comparison.  <br>
+We apply the approach on Benchmark datasets; thus we can only focus on the technical implementation and use it for comparison.  <br>
-NOTE: I suggest to work on GPU for example on Google Colab (free GPU usage) to get the highest possible performance.
+NOTE: I suggest working on GPU for example on Google Colab (free GPU usage) to get the highest possible performance.

 #### AmazonReview:
   ```